openharmony/docs/en/application-dev/reference/apis/js-apis-app-form-formExtensionAbility.md

 ## onConfigurationUpdate

-onConfigurationUpdate(newConfig: Configuration): void;
+onConfigurationUpdate(newConfig: Configuration): void

-Called when the configuration of the environment where the ability is running is updated.
+Called when the configuration of the environment where the FormExtensionAbility is running is updated.

 **System capability**: SystemCapability.Ability.Form